lluisalemanypuig/TodoListManager/README.md

 ## Execute

 Copy the _.jar_ file and _lib_ directory wherever you like.
-You will also need to copy the [TodoListManagerData/](https://github.com/lluisalemanypuig/TodoListManager/blob/master/TodoListManagerData/) directory into your user directory.
+You will also need to copy the [TodoListManagerData/](https://github.com/lluisalemanypuig/TodoListManager/blob/master/TodoListManagerData/) directory so as to be able to see the icons of the tasks.
 Finally double-click on the _.jar_ file in order to execute this software.

+### In case the icons do not appear

+The _TodoListManager_ outputs messages into a log file.
+In Windows, this log file is _C:\todomanager.log_, and in Linux is _/tmp/todomanager.log_.
+In this file, you will find a line with the following format

+	[date]    INFO Program executed from path: PATH

+where _PATH_ is a path to the user directory.
+It is important that the directory _TodoListManagerData_ can be reachable from said _PATH_.

 ## Sample